-Andy Biffen serves as the Director of Capacity Procurement at EWEC following his appointment in 2021.
+Andy Biffen serves as the Asset Development Executive Director at EWEC following his appointment in 2021.
 A talented team leader with over 35 years experience in the energy industry, Biffen is responsible for developing the technical and multi-discipline aspects of EWEC’s major projects.

 Biffen leads the creation of strong partnerships with a variety of entities to explore new technologies, deliver a secure water and power supply, and continue to drive sustainability and energy efficiency in the region.